stratosphereips/StratosphereTestingFramework/README.md

 ### TODO
-- Some biargus files forced several numbers in the state again!
-- Add a check before deleting big stuff
+- Add autotext note when I delete models or connections
 - Add an automatic comparison of the current 'models' (e.g. markov models) with all the 'unknown' models in a new dataset.
 - When deleting a dataset, also delete all the connections in the labels that has that dataset.
 - When the stf is used from several locations, it can happend that some dataset commands do not work because the pcap file is not there.
 Capture these issues.
-- Show more info about the model constructor
-- Show table for each model constructor
-- Add autotext note when I delete models or connections
 - Relate the notes with the objects they reference.
 So after a search you can find the object again.
 - Print the duration and size in the model -L command.
 - Filter models by duration and size, so we can delete them better.